cncf/gitvote/README.md

 ![vote-created](docs/screenshots/vote-created.png)

+#### Automation

+GitVote allows votes to be created automatically on pull requests when any of the files affected matches certain predefined patterns.
+For more information about how to set it up, please see the automation section in the [reference documentation](https://github.com/cncf/gitvote/blob/main/docs/config/.gitvote.yml).

 ### Voting

 Users can cast their votes by reacting to the `git-vote` bot comment where the vote was created (screenshot above).